folkswhocode/awesome-diversity/README.md

 - [Fund Club](http://joinfundclub.com/) - Fund Club raises money to numerous initiatives for mental health, diversity, inclusion, anti-harassment and more.
 - [Geek Girls Carrots](http://gocarrots.org) - Attracting women to tech since 2011.
 - [Girl Develop It](https://www.girldevelopit.com/) - Nonprofit organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.
+- [Girls In Tech Global Classroom](http://globalclassroom.girlsintech.org) - Organization that offers tech related courses, such as 3-D Tinkercad design, to girls and women, at no cost.
 - [Girls Who Code](https://girlswhocode.com/) - Organization which aims to close the gender gap in technology.
 - [GoodForPoc](https://github.com/GoodForPoC/GoodForPoC) - List of inclusive companies for people of color in tech.
 - [Hack The Hood](http://www.hackthehood.org/) - Non-profit organization that introduces low-income youth of color to careers in tech.